saa51/Computational-Economics/README.md

 ## Code List

-`main.py`: where the code should be run.
+`main.py`: where the problem set 1 should be run.

+`problem_set_2.py`: where the problem set 2 should be run.

+`SOGEnv.py`: Provide a stochastic optimal growth model environment related to problem set 2.

 `OptimalGrowth.py`: Provide a optimal growth model environment and solutions, corresponding to Question 1 in Problem set 1.